-Humanitarian reasons include doubts about the defendant's guilt or conclusions of the State governor regarding the death penalty process.
-The clemency process varies from State to State, but typically involves the governor (highest State official in the executive branch of government) or board of advisors or both.117 In Morocco, the King regularly grants clemency to death row inmates, ordinarily to mark the festivals of Eid al-Adha and Eid al-Fitr.
+In Morocco, the King regularly grants clemency to death row inmates, ordinarily to mark the festivals of Eid al-Adha and Eid al-Fitr.
 In July 2009, King Mohammed VI pardoned approximately 24,000 prisoners to mark the 10th anniversary of his coronation.
 Many people on death row had their sentences commuted to life imprisonment.118

-The Kenyan President commuted the sentences of the country's 4,000 death row inmates to life imprisonment in August 2009.119 In December 2010, Cuba's Supreme Court commuted the last person on death row to 30 years in prison.120
+The Kenyan President commuted the sentences of the country's 4,000 death row inmates to life imprisonment in August 2009119 and the same happened in 2016.
+In December 2010, Cuba's Supreme Court commuted the last person on death row to 30 years in prison.120